-- D3.2.1 There shall be a Processing Facility Medical Director who is a licensed physician with a minimum of two (2) years postgraduate education, including training and practical and relevant experience in cellular therapy product processing, collection, and administration. - D3.2.2 The Processing Facility Medical Director shall be directly responsible for all medical aspects related to the Processing Facility. - D3.2.3 The Processing Facility Medical Director shall have performed, supervised, or reviewed a minimum of five (5) cellular therapy product processing procedures in the twelve (12) months preceding initial accreditation and a minimum average of five (5) cellular therapy product processing procedures per year within each accreditation cycle. - D3.2.4 The Processing Facility Medical Director shall participate annually in a minimum of ten (10) hours of educational activities related to cellular therapy product processing or the applicable therapeutic disease area.
+D3.2.1 There shall be a Processing Facility Medical Director who is a licensed physician with a minimum of two (2) years postgraduate education, including training and practical and relevant experience in cellular therapy product processing, collection, and administration.

+- D3.2.2 The Processing Facility Medical Director shall be directly responsible for all medical aspects related to the Processing Facility. - D3.2.3 The Processing Facility Medical Director shall have performed, supervised, or reviewed a minimum of five (5) cellular therapy product processing procedures in the twelve (12) months preceding initial accreditation and a minimum average of five (5) cellular therapy product processing procedures per year within each accreditation cycle. - D3.2.4 The Processing Facility Medical Director shall participate in a minimum of ten (10) hours of educational activities related to HPC transplantation or other cellular therapies annually.